devmanorg/sms-sending-db/README.md

 # Database layer for SMS mailing service

-Database layer provides single `Database` class to interact with Redis DB.
+The database layer provides a single `Database` class to interact with Redis DB.

 ## Database methods